Mathématique: Intergalactic Gate Bridge

 He’s still in his James Bond suit.
 He feels ridiculous, dressed like this.
 He should have changed before coming.

-“Colonel Carter,” he says, to her back, a little bit like he’s announcing the name of his arch nemesis.
+“Colonel Carter,” he says to her back, like he’s announcing the name of his arch nemesis.
 “We haven’t really had the chance to talk about the Gate Bridge thing, what with all the rushed undercover ops.
 No pun intended.”
 It’s overly formal.
 Why does he do this?
 Can’t he just say, Hi Sam, like a normal person?

 She doesn’t turn around.
-But she does, very gently, set down the tiny jeweler’s screwdriver she’d been holding.
+But she does, very gently, set down the tiny jeweler’s screwdriver she’d been using.

-“I, uh, I wanted to explain,” he says, because, yeah.
+“I, uh, I wanted to explain,” he begins, because, yeah.
 He really does.
 Except for all the ways he most certainly does NOT.
 Maybe if she were looking at him, extremely kind, slightly impatient—he might get it out.
 But nope.
 Okay, it’s not happening.
 Which is fine, he has a plan B. “About the Gate Bridge.
 I wanted to explain about the Gate Bridge.
 It was an issue of security.”
-He can hear the didactic tone of his voice.
+He hears the didactic note in his voice.
 He hates it.
 He needs it.
 He won’t be stripping it.
 “It was a—requirement.
-I can’t get into the specifics, just know that I didn’t make the decision lightly.”
+I can’t get into the specifics—just know I didn’t make the decision lightly.”

 “It’s fine,” Carter says, short and forceful and still not looking at him.